MAT496-Monsoon2025-SNU/AryanRastogi72-LLM-Capstone-Project-MAT496-SNU/README.md

 Create a "present_plan" node that waits for both sub-graphs to finish (the "reduce" step).

-This node's job is to gather all the lists (e.g., state['flight_options'], state['hotel_options']) and format them into a single, clean message for the user, including the links for booking.
+This node's job is to gather all the lists (e.g., state['flight_options'], state['hotel_options']) and format them into a single, clean message for the user, including booking links.

 The main agent will present this plan and then flow to END, waiting for the user's next message (which will start a new, memory-enabled run).